Nowhere to go nothing to do with my time,

 - Shirtless Scene: Is well remembered for often appearing bare-chested during concerts.

 - Shout-Out: The stage name Mercury used for his debut solo single, Larry Lurex, was inspired by the similarly Alliterative Name of fellow Glam Rock singer Gary Glitter.

 - Solo Side Project: Released two solo albums while still part of Queen, namely Mr. Bad Guy and Barcelona, in collaboration with opera singer Montserrat Caballé.

-- Stage Names: He was born Farrokh Bulsara but gained the nickname Freddie during his school days.
-"Mercury" was inspired from a line in "My Fairy King" and thus, Freddie had his legal name changed.
+- He was born Farrokh Bulsara but gained the nickname Freddie during his school days.
+"Mercury" was inspired by a line in "My Fairy King" and thus Freddie had his legal name changed.

-- Also, in the early '70s, he recorded a single as "Larry Lurex".
+- In the early '70s, he recorded a single as "Larry Lurex".

 - Vocal Evolution: His voice was youthful and almost ethereal in the early '70s; his voice gradually became heavier, and he started smoking in 1980, which caused his voice to gradually turn huskier.
 However, when he was diagnosed with HIV/AIDS in 1987, he stopped smoking, and his voice lost a little huskiness and became somewhat angelic again, although still very mature.